-Additional information, such as case study guidelines and policies, will be posted on Canvas in separate file(s).
+Additional information, such as case study guidelines and policies, will be posted on Canvas in a separate file.
 Assignments of case studies are teamwork.
-Each team will study two cases in this class.
-Each time, multiple cases will be given to the class, and each case can only be taken by one team (first come, first served).
+Each team will study one case in this class.
+Each time, multiple cases will be given to the class, and each case can only be taken by only one team (first come, first served).
 The grade is calculated based on two components: team grade and peer evaluation.
 Each student's grade = team grade peer evaluation (%).
 For instance, if your team receives 25 (out of 30 points) for a case study and you receive 92% for peer evaluation, your individual grade is 23 (2592%) out of 30 points.
 Students who do not submit peer evaluation by deadline will receive a penalty of 5% reduction in case study individual grade.
+Peer evaluation criteria are listed in Appendix B.